Where Is the Evidence?

 A working knowledge of basic mathematics empowers individuals to engage productively in a society and economy that increasingly rely on data and quantitative reasoning.
 Yet all too often, mathematics is an obstacle, rather than an opportunity, to students who want to achieve their career goals through higher education.

 Traditional entry–level college mathematics programs fail to serve students well because they are structured as disconnected courses whose content is misaligned to students’ career and life needs, and inconsistent math requirements across institutions create barriers for transfer.
-Underprepared students are especially impacted by multi–semester, “developmental” course sequences.
+Underprepared students are especially impacted by multi–semester, “developmental” course sequences, and, very often, are assessed as underprepared using inappropriate placement practices or instruments.
 These long sequences underestimate students’ capability to learn mathematics and delay students’ engagement with the college–level coursework that is required for their degree programs.
 Minority and underserved populations are disproportionately impacted by these problems.

 Where Is the Evidence?